bhabishya999/EmployeeRecordHandlingSystem/README.md

       -> php artisan migrate
       -> php artisan db:seed

-So, at last if you are frontend developer then run,
+So, at last for frontend developer run,
 => npm install
 => npm run dev
-in the new terminal and when you type talent.local/ in your browser you should be able to run the project.
+in the new terminal and type talent.local/ to run the project.

-And if you are backend developer then run,
+And for backend developer run,
  => npm install
-in the new terminal and when you type talent.local/ in your browser you should be able to run the project.
+in the new terminal and do same as above.